Edo period: Governance

 The Tokugawa (or Edo) period brought 250 years of stability to Japan.
 The political system evolved into what historians call bakuhan, a combination of the terms bakufu and han (domains) to describe the government and society of the period.
 In the bakuhan, the shōgun had national authority, and the daimyo had regional authority.
 This represented a new unity in the feudal structure, which featured an increasingly large bureaucracy to administer the mixture of centralized and decentralized authorities.
 The Tokugawa became more powerful during their first century of rule: land redistribution gave them nearly seven million koku, control of the most important cities, and a land assessment system reaping great revenues.

 The feudal hierarchy was completed by the various classes of daimyo.
 Closest to the Tokugawa house were the shinpan, or "related houses".
 There were twenty-three daimyo on the borders of Tokugawa lands, all directly related to Ieyasu.
 The shinpan held mostly honorary titles and advisory posts in the bakufu.
 The second class of the hierarchy was the fudai, or "house daimyo", rewarded with lands close to the Tokugawa holdings for their faithful service.
 By the 18th century, 145 fudai controlled much smaller han, the greatest assessed at 250,000 koku.

 Members of the fudai class staffed most of the major bakufu offices.
 Ninety-seven han formed the third group, the tozama (outside vassals), former opponents or new allies.
 The tozama were located mostly on the peripheries of the archipelago and collectively controlled nearly ten million koku of productive land.
 Because the tozama were the least trusted of the daimyo, they were the most cautiously managed and generously treated, although they were excluded from central government positions.

+Honda Tadakatsu, a famous fudai daimyō of the early Edo period.

 The Tokugawa shogunate not only consolidated their control over a reunified Japan, but also had unprecedented power over the emperor, the court, all daimyo, and the religious orders.
 The emperor was held up as the ultimate source of political sanction for the shōgun, who ostensibly was the vassal of the imperial family.
 The Tokugawa helped the imperial family recapture its old glory by rebuilding its palaces and granting it new lands.
+The Kinchū narabi ni kuge shohatto (Regulations for the Court and Nobility) restricted the Emperor and aristocrats to purely cultural, ritual, and scholarly pursuits.
 To ensure a close tie between the imperial clan and the Tokugawa family, Ieyasu's granddaughter was made an imperial consort in 1619.